keceli/ArgoAgent/README.md

 argoagent "Analyze this codebase" -c path/to/directory

 # Using wildcard patterns
-argoagent "Find patterns" -c "*.py"
+argoagent "Suggest improvement for the python code" -c "*.py"

 # Using a prompt from a file
 argoagent -p prompt.txt